section-engineering-education/engineering-education/content/authors/Sarah-Asuquo/index.md

-Sarah is a student pursuing Information Technology.
-She is passionate, self-motivated, and a solution-oriented technology enthusiast.
-She is also a full stack web developer and a web designer.
-She loves technical writing and contributing to open-source projects.
+Sarah is an undergraduate student pursuing Information Technology.
+She is a passionate and solution-oriented technology enthusiast proficient in PHP, Mysql and python.
+She loves travelings and making friends.